Building a Community of Lifelong Learning

 “Exploration is a fundamental property of all living things.
 Humans are on the verge of becoming interplanetary creatures, and how it happens is a choice we can make before the course becomes firmly charted.
 The path we choose could determine the fate of life in the universe, and alternatively the universe sets its own constraints on the journey.”

 This lecture is in memory of John F. Ford

 Chesapeake Forum is an intellectual cooperative of lifelong learning, with courses planned, run, and led by dedicated volunteer faculty.
 Chesapeake Forum is open to everyone who wishes to learn, and welcomes anyone willing to listen and discuss a myriad of topics with an open mind and a respectful curiosity for the views of others.

-With a continuously changing curriculum, Chesapeake Forum offers sessions on current events, cooking, literature, history, art, music, and writing along with outdoor courses on birding, tree identification, and much more.
-There is also an occasion trip to a museum or historic site of interest.
+With a continuously changing curriculum, Chesapeake Forum offers sessions on current events, science, literature, history, art, music, and writing along with outdoor courses on birding, ecology, and much more.
+There is also an occasional trip to museums or historic sites.